com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 ### Exploratory Data Analysis
 #### Coffee dataset analysis
+We analyze the Coffee dataset using jupyter notebook [coffee_analysis](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/coffee_da.ipynb).

-We created a world map visualization (Figure 1) of global coffee consumption and production using the Coffee dataset.
-The Coffee dataset includes seven files about coffee import and export, but we focused on the following two files:
+We use Coffee dataset to visualize a world map of coffee consumption and produstion (Figure 1).
+The dataset includes seven files about coffee import and export, but we focused on the following two files:
-> - Coffee_total_consumption.csv - combination of Coffee_domestic_consumption.csv and Coffee_import_consumption.csv
+* Coffee_total_consumption.csv - combination of Coffee_domestic_consumption.csv and Coffee_import_consumption.csv
-> - Coffee_production.csv
+* Coffee_production.csv

 We used the [geopandas](https://geopandas.org/en/stable/) library to create the map, but had to rename some country names in our dataset to match the library's names.